Pages

 The characters are two-dimensional and poorly fleshed out, seeming to act on whims rather than having any real emotion or motivation behind their actions.
 This leads us to quickly become disinterested in their story and wish for the book to end.

 Another problem was the names of the characters, places and races in the book.
 Originality is definitely not an issue here, but most of the names seem to be comprised of random strings of letters jumbled together.
-They're jarring, jolting, and virtually impossible to pronounce which quickly lead me to get various characters muddled up.
+They're jarring, jolting, and virtually impossible to pronounce which quickly caused me to get various characters muddled up.

 Crowning Fantasy had a lot of potential, but sadly, it fell flat for me.